All revenue and profit are recognized after a project's completion

 Journal entries for the completed contract method are as follows:

 StrongBridges Ltd. was awarded a $20 million contract to build a bridge.
 The estimated time to complete the project is three (3) years with an estimated cost of $15 million.
 Assuming that the cost estimates do not change, the project is expected to generate $5 million in profit.
-The following is a schedule on the project using the alternate percentage of completion method:
+The following is a schedule for the project using the alternate percentage of completion method:

 Billings is the amount of money StrongBridges Ltd. billed for the construction of the bridge.
 Billing amounts are set by the company.